Szeged: 20th century

 Szeged suffered heavily during World War II.
-6,000 inhabitants of the city were killed, In 1941, there were 4,161 Jews living in Szeged.
-After, March 19, 1944 German occupation, they were confined to a ghetto together with the Jews from surrounding villages.
-In June, 1944, the ghetto was liquidated.
-The Nazis murdered the larger part of the 8,500 and some were forced into forced labor in Strasshof Labor camp, Austria.
+6,000 inhabitants of the city were killed.
+In 1941, there were 4,161 Jews living in Szeged.
+After the March 19, 1944 German invasion, they were confined to a ghetto together with the Jews from surrounding villages.
+In June 1944, the ghetto was liquidated.
+The Nazis murdered the larger part of the 8,500 and some were forced into forced labor at the Strasshof concentration camp in Austria.
 Szeged was captured by Soviet troops of the 2nd Ukrainian Front on 11 October 1944 in the course of the Battle of Debrecen.
 During the communist era, Szeged became a centre of light industry and food industry.
 In 1965, oil was found near the city.

 In 1962, Szeged became the county seat of Csongrád.
 Whole new districts were built, and many nearby villages (e.g. Tápé, Szőreg, Kiskundorozsma, Szentmihálytelek, Gyálarét) were annexed to the city in 1973 (as was a tendency during the Communist era).

 Today's Szeged is an important university town and a tourist attraction.

 The Szeged Symphony Orchestra (Szegedi Szimfonikus Zenekar) gives regular concerts at the Szegedi Nemzeti Színház.